MileHacker Logo

 Traditional Healing Practices

-Traditional healing practices are less prominently marketed to tourists.
+Traditional healing practices are less prominently marketed for visitors.
 However, some local wellness centers might Baltic traditional elements into their offerings.

 • Check locally for specific options.